climate-heating carbon dioxide

-Germany, a modern industrialised country, generated more than 30 percent of it’s energy from solar power one bright sunny day last week.
+Germany, a modern industrialized country, generated more than 30 percent of its energy from solar power one bright sunny day last week.
 Instead of using 20 or more climate-wrecking coal plants, Germany used the energy from more than one million solar panels on houses, buildings, along sides of highways – even those ugly highway sound barriers have solar panels.

 The difference in Germany is leadership.
 Hermann Scheer, a minister of economics in the German government, created the now famous feed-in tariff in 2000 that launched Germany’s renewable energy revolution.